Skip to main content

 Beacon Activities

-Our Code of Conduct and Inclusivity aims to make everyone in the Physics and Astronomy department aware of expected professional conduct and to ensure that everyone understands how to report problems.
+Our Code of Conduct and Inclusivity aims to make everyone in the Physics and Astronomy department aware of expected professional conduct and to ensure that everyone understands how to get support and report if they have witnessed or experienced anything that has caused harm.
 The document refers to many existing policies at the University of Exeter and includes additional guidance to promote best practice and inclusivity across a range of topics that are relevant to the Physics community.
 The information in this document is not intended to override existing University policies but to bring them together into a helpful summary, and readers are encouraged to follow the links we have provided to read the policies in more detail.

-The document was developed by our Inclusion Group, with input from across the department, and is part of the group's action plan to improve inclusivity and wellbeing for everyone working and studying in the department.
-In particular, it addresses a specific aspect of our action plan, which is aligned with the Institute of Physics’ framework for inclusivity (Project Juno), to embed professional conduct into department culture and behaviour.
+The document was developed by our Inclusion Group, with input from across the department, and is part of the group's action plan to improve inclusivity and well-being for everyone working and studying in the department.
+It is guided by external frameworks such as the Physics Inclusion Award, a scheme developed by the Institute of Physics to support university physics departments in being welcoming and inclusive to everyone.

 Click on the link to download a copy of the Code of Conduct and Inclusivity.